orizens/orizens.com/src/pages/blog/2015-02-04-first-steps-in-setting-up-travis-ci-to-your-javascript-project.md

 ---
 I've been developing my projects with <a title="Decluttering your Gruntfile.js (organizing grunt)" href="http://orizens.com/wp/topics/decluttering-your-gruntfile-js/" target="_blank">build processes</a> for quite some time now.
 At some point I added unit tests and end to end to my javascript project.
 In this post i'd like to share some simple steps I did in order to add Continuous Integration to my <a title="Echoes Player" href="http://github.com/orizens/echoes" target="_blank">open source project</a>, <a href="http://echotu.be" target="_blank">Echoes Player</a>, using <a title="Travis CI in the cloud" href="http://travis-ci.org" target="_blank">Travis</a>.<!--more-->

-From the docs of Travis: &#8220;Travis CI is a hosted continuous integration service.
+From the docs of Travis: "Travis CI is a hosted continuous integration service.
 It is integrated with GitHub and offers first class support" - For many programming languages.

 With Travis, you actually get a machine on the cloud (Ubuntu) that you can use it to run tests for your Github projects on each push as well as pull request.